rjjakes/wordpress-orm/README.md

 @todo

-Wordpress ORM comes built in with several models that map to default Wordpress tables.
+Wordpress ORM comes with some built-in models that map to default Wordpress tables.

 ```php
 Symlink\Models\Post